TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 8/Psalms 8.6.md

 ---

-Thou makest him to have dominion over the works of thy hands; Thou hast put all things under his feet:
+You make him ruler over the works of your hands.
+You have put all things under his feet: